shimaore/huge-play/middleware/setup.coffee.md

     @notify = ->

+The `call` event is pre-registered (in spicy-action) on the `calls` bus.
+We now use it to transport any data that is call related (at the `reference`-, `call/session`-, or `report`-level).
+We also try very hard to mimic the data that will end up in the database, so that event consumers can have a single method for both real-time and database-driven handling of call progress events.

       @cfg.statistics.on 'reference', (data) =>

-The `reference` event is pre-registered (in spicy-action) on the `calls` bus.
+        data.timestamp ?= now()
+        data.host ?= @cfg.host
+        data.type ?= 'reference'

+        @socket.emit 'call', data

+      @cfg.statistics.on 'call', (data) =>

+        data._id ?= data.session
+        data.timestamp ?= now()
+        data.host ?= @cfg.host
+        data.type ?= 'call'

-        @socket.emit 'reference', data
+        @socket.emit 'call', data

       @cfg.statistics.on 'report', (data) =>

-The `call` event is pre-registered (in spicy-action) on the `calls` bus.
-It receives a notification via the `@notify` method; the notification contains information about the call status, including the report data that triggered the notification.
+        data.timestamp ?= now()
+        data.host ?= @cfg.host
+        data.type ?= 'report'

         @socket.emit 'call', data